cptn-solo/edmarketplace/specs/README.md

 }

 > Inbound Message:
-- Sent only to parties of the offer.
+- Sent to all connected users to let UI hide/show offers with xbids being
 - It's UI's responsibility to reflect changes as only new xbids collection is provided by the backend.
 - Reference UI just looks into local offers collection and shows appropriate actions for offers with or without xbids